rctatman/SrtToTextgrid/README.md

 Written in Python 2.7.3, may not work in Python 3.

 Example file is a .srt file based on a Youtube transcription of Katie Bell's keynote at a 2015 meeting of the New Zealand Python User Group.
-Url: https://www.youtube.com/watch?v=dj9RR4BSqvM
+Url: https://www.youtube.com/watch?v=dj9RR4BSqvM It's almost an hour, so the audio is really too big to upload.